What to Do if Your Android Device Won’t Download or Install Apps

 - Ensure SMS and Phone are enabled.
 Contacts and Location are optional but turn them on to test.

-- Select Google Play Services from Apps and Permissions.
+- Select Google Play Services and then Permissions.

 - Retest the app download.

 Some security apps will affect these settings, hindering the Google Play Store from operating properly.
 If you don’t want all of these services accessible, you can turn them off after testing.